-Military veterans can face a host of health concerns upon returning from service, from chronic pain related to physical injuries to emotional and psychological issues such as post-traumatic stress disorder (PTSD).
+Military veterans can face a host of health concerns upon returning from service, from chronic pain related to physical injuries, to emotional and psychological issues such as post-traumatic stress disorder (PTSD).

 It's well-established that massage therapy can help reduce stress and depression, as well as help manage pain.
-It's no surprise then that massage therapy can be beneficial to military veterans and the unique challenges they might face.
+It's no surprise then that massage therapy can be beneficial for military veterans and the unique challenges they might face.
 Share with a veteran who could benefit from this information in honor of Veterans Day!

 The Benefits of Massage Therapy for Military Veterans